botflux/dependency-injection-container/docs/README.md

 // The get method will only cast the service as the generic type. const logger: ILogger = container.get<ILogger>('logger') const connection: DbConnection = container.get<DbConnection>('db')

+// Additionally you can delete a service container.delete('db')
 ```

 ## Decorators